crowdcent/numerblox/docs/preprocessing.md

 ### EraQuantileProcessor

 `EraQuantileProcessor` transforms features into quantiles by era.
 This can help normalize data and make patterns more distinguishable.
+Quantiling operation are parallelized across features for faster processing.

 Using `.transform` requires passing the era column as a `pd.Series`.
 This is because the quantiles are calculated per era so it needs that information along with the raw input features.